clemsonciti/workshop-palmetto/_episodes/03-palmetto_structure.md

 - "Compute and login nodes"
 - "Learning about different phases on the cluster"
 - "whatsfree script"
+keypoints:
+- "Palmetto contains more than 2000 interconected compute nodes"
+- "A phase is a group of compute nodes that have the same architecture (CPUs, RAM, GPUs)"
+- "A specialized login node runs the SSH server"
 ---

 The computers that make up the Palmetto cluster are called *nodes*.
 Most of the nodes on Palmetto are *compute nodes*,